annavalentinakatharina/RAG-MAS-Blog-Chatbot/Adaptation_Manual.md

 - Line 23: In the log message, replace `Website` with `CSV`, and `{url}` with `{csv}`.

 Additionally, the function that receives the input also needs to be changed.
 To do this, go to the `VALID_MIME_TYPES` and add the new mime type.
-Now, go to the function `document()`, and extend the match-case to your new mime type, with the new tool being added as a consequence.
+Now, go to the function `document()`, and extend the match-case to your new mime type, with the new tool being added as a case.

 ## Telegram Chatbot Adaptation